When CX Deceives: Leadership, Dark Patterns, and Ethical Responsibility

 Remember Dieselgate?
 It was the mother of all dark patterns.

-Dark patterns emerge wherever organizations can influence behavior for their own gain.
+Dark patterns are everywhere; they emerge wherever organizations can influence behavior for their own gain.
+Research suggests dark patterns don't show up in customer charters or codes of conduct.

 So, what now?